Jessica Padgett, PhD candidate

 Ronda is a PhD student in Social and Personality Psychology working under Dr. Richard Lalonde.
 She is broadly interested in how culture influences cognitive processes (e.g. visual attention, language use) and sibling relationships.
 Outside of research, Ronda's hobbies include drawing, reading, and playing video games.
-For more information, please visit
+For more information, please visit her website.

 She can be reached by email at firstname.lastname@example.org

 Uyen Nhi (Annie) Nguyen is in her last year of the Specialized Honours program at York.
 She is interested in cultural identity and specifically bicultural identity in a family context.
 She’s looking to learn more about how culture is perceived and interpret in different social contexts as a new member of the Cultural Collective Lab.
 Outside of psychology, she is interested in cooking, different cuisines and travelling.

 Kelly is a fourth-year student in the Specialized Honours B.Sc.
 Psychology program at Glendon.
 She is currently working under Dr. Richard Lalonde's supervision on her Honours Thesis that aims to assess the validity of a measure that identifies food motivation.
 Outside her academic life, Kelly enjoys cooking, hiking and snowshoeing.

 Max completed B.A. and M.A. degrees in Philosophy at University of Ottawa, before moving to Asia where he worked over six years as a teacher and tutor (in India, South Korea, Thailand, and the Philippines).
 Observing his students’ struggles with mental health, across diverse ages and backgrounds, inspired him to enroll in the Specialized Honours Psychology program at York.
 He is interested in research intersecting cultural and clinical psychology, including the applicability of psychotherapeutic interventions to diverse populations.

 Previous PhD Students